HPC News Bytes – 20260504

 – Quantum Computing calculates tackles the hydrogen molecule (H2), it’s a start

-Dr. Joe Landman joins us to discuss how the open source OS community has found itself in the middle of the kind of Linux wars that can change the industry.
-The recent firestorm in the Linux world erupted when Red Hat changed the access mechanism and distribution rights of the Red Hat Enterprise Linux.
+Dr. Joe Landman joins us to discuss the recent firestorm in the Linux world when Red Hat changed the access mechanism and distribution rights of the Red Hat Enterprise Linux.
 We unpack what happened, who it affects, and how the landscape might change.
-Joe has been a business and technology leader, a hands-on engineer and architect, and a data analyst and researcher.
-A computational physicist by training he has was one of the early pioneers of custom and accelerated systems.
-Read his blog on this and other HPC software here.

-Mark Himelstein, CTO of RISC-V joins us to discuss the latest developments with the RISC-V instruction set architecture (ISA) and its growing community and footprint.
-Topics include HPC type use cases from sensor to supercomputer, achieving customization without loss of compatibility, AI and its impact on chips and systems, and the question on everyone’s mind: when do we see RISC-V in servers and supercomputers!
+Mark Himelstein, CTO of RISC-V joins us to discuss RISC-V: HPC type use cases from sensor to supercomputer, achieving customization without loss of compatibility, AI and its impact on chips and systems, and the question on everyone’s mind: when do we see RISC-V in servers and supercomputers!

 University of Delaware Professor Sunita Chandrasekaran joins us to discuss exascale software, directive based parallel programming, the emergence of research software engineering as a career, what AI will mean for the industry, and the importance of communication and community among teams.